 A study by University fo Michigan researchers found that cannabis users produce less dopamine at times when the chemical should be running rampant in the brain.

-Although the cannabis industry is one of the largest growing businesses sectors in the United States, a state-by-state endeavor that is expected to swell into a $150 billion market within the next couple of years, some of the science published over the years finds that cannabis users are not exactly pillars of capitalism.
+Although the cannabis industry is one of the largest growing businesses sectors in the United States, some of the science published over the years finds that cannabis users are not exactly pillars of capitalism.

 Apparently, people who smoke marijuana do not care as much about money as their sober counterparts, according to Live Science.